flare-labs-ltd/fassets/docs/IAssetManagerEvents.md

 **AgentSettingChanged** - Agent has executed setting change (fee or some agent collateral ratio change).

-**AgentCollateralTypeChanged** - Agent or agent's contingency pool has changed token contract.
+**AgentCollateralTypeChanged** - Agent or agent's collateral pool has changed token contract.

 **CollateralReserved** - Minter reserved collateral, paid the reservation fee, and is expected to pay the underlying funds.
 Agent's collateral was reserved.